andrezeitz/z-padel-milestone-5/README.md

 ### Home

 * The home page is displayed with a big hero picture of a padel rack to let the customer really understand what kind of website it is.
-Under the picture is our "Most visited categorys".
-It display 3 big pictures that work like buttons and will expand and get a bit darker when hovering over them.
-The categorys are Padel racks, padel balls and padel shoes.
+Under the picture is our "Most visited category".
+It displays 3 big pictures that work like buttons and will expand and get a bit darker when hovering over them.
+The categories are Padel racks, padel balls and padel shoes.
 After that is a email subscription field that let user subscribe to our newsletter.
 Last is 3 different reviews from customers that like the site.

 ![Skärmavbild 2022-01-25 kl  14 36 03](https://user-images.githubusercontent.com/85236391/150986900-c504cc52-8d9e-4dc0-96c0-1547fd9e0a85.png)
 ![Skärmavbild 2022-01-25 kl  14 36 13](https://user-images.githubusercontent.com/85236391/150986915-ba46fd5d-bc09-4d41-92a9-1da1eadb10d5.png)

 ### Products

-* Each product category page has it's own information on the top of the page.
+* Each product category page has its own information on the top of the page.
 First there is bredcrumb to each navigate on the site.
 On the right side there is a "Sort By" button that works as a dropdown to let the shopper sort the products after price low to high or high to low.
 They can also sort for oldest to newest or newest to oldest product.
 Under is the products displayed with picture, name and price.
 The pictures work as a link to the specific product.

 From categories:
 ![Skärmavbild 2022-01-25 kl  14 37 03](https://user-images.githubusercontent.com/85236391/150987022-ae0fb412-865e-4742-8400-7626116ca2d0.png)